CLI Config - Build your python configurations with flexibility and simplicity.

 More generally, all config modifications are performed using flat dictionaries during config construction, and the same applies to processings.
 For processings, it is even more interesting as you can have access to the full sub-config names to make your processing if needed.

-the dict will be unflattened to its normal nested configuration structure.
+However, it's important to note that after building your config with make_config, the dict will be unflattened to its normal nested configuration structure.

 Processing order